Information about courses and subjects

 Contact: Research candidates can contact AIB at ua.ude.bianull@dhr or +61 (8) 8212 8111.

-Delivery: AIB delivers its coursework subjects (where relevant) online/blended mode supported by Subject Facilitators, the Research Design and Methods subject face-to-face, and the research subjects mode supported by individual Research Supervisors.
+Delivery: AIB delivers its coursework subjects (where relevant) in an online/blended mode supported by Subject Facilitators, however the Research Design and Methods subject is delivered face-to-face, and the research subjects are supported by individual Research Supervisors.

-IT requirements/learning resources: All students require computer access with reasonable internet connection.
-AIB utilizes a learning management system to deliver content to its students, which is made available to students upon enrolment in relevant subjects.
+Information Technology (IT) requirements/learning resources: All students require computer access with reasonable internet connection.
+AIB utilises a learning management system to deliver content to its students, which is made available to students upon enrolment in relevant subjects.

 Information about obligations of students